Redwood National Park Travel Guide

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

-Giant trees: These mature coastal redwoods are the tallest trees in the world....
+Giant trees: These mature coastal redwoods are the tallest trees in the world.
+Hiking to the sea: The park's trails wind...
 Read more

-Coast redwoods, the world's tallest trees (a new record holder, topping out at 379 feet, was found within the park in 2006) grow in the moist...
+Coast redwoods, the world's tallest trees (a new record holder, topping out at 379 feet, was found within the park in 2006) grow in the...
 Read more